MikroElektronika/mikrosdk_click_v2/clicks/pac1944/details.md

 > The application sends a refresh command which stores the
 > measurement data in registers.
 Measurements are acquired
 > for voltage, current and power on channel 1 of PAC1944
-> click board.
+> Click board.
 The last 8 measurements are averaged and
 > calculated in bipolar mode.
 Process is repeated every
 > two seconds.